snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

   * On Mac, they are in "~/.repp/dbs".
   * On Windows, they are in "C:/users/username/.repp/dbs".

-* (Recommened) Organize your primer database.
+* (Recommened) Organize your primer database for re-using primers.

-  Although not strictly required, it is highly recommended to create an organized primer database for re-using primers.
-The primer database parameter "-m" of the Janelia version of repp accpets either a single spreadsheet or a folder containing multiple spreadsheets.
-When your primer database contains hundred or thousands of primers, it can be cumbersome to scroll down to the bottom of the spreadsheet to add new primers.
-Instead, it is much easier to maintain a small active spreadsheet with one or more archived spreadsheets.
-The primer database spreadsheet must have the "primer_id" and "sequence" columns, and optionally other columns for additional notes.
+  It is highly recommended to create a shared primer database among your group for re-using primers.
+The primer database parameter `-m` accpets either a single spreadsheet or a folder containing multiple spreadsheets.
+If a required primer is found in the primer database, it will re-use this primer and prefix the primer id with an asterisk to indicate that it's already in the lab collection.

+  It is preferred to maintain archived primers and active priemrs in separate spreadsheets.
+In labs with multiple users, each user can have their own archived and active primers, with user-specific primer prefix.
+You can specify your primer prefix with `-x`.

+  The primer database spreadsheet must have the "primer_id" and "sequence" columns, and optionally additional columns for other information.

   In the repp_test example, the "primer_database" folder has two spreadsheets: "1_archived_primer.csv" and "2_active_primer.csv".
 This is how the "2_active_primer.csv" looks like: